shopwareLabs/docker-composable-frontends/README.md

 1. Clone the repository
 2. Run `sh setup.sh`
 3. Check with `docker ps` if the containers are running
+4. Open your browser and go to `http://127.0.0.1/`
+5. I see a 502 Bad Gateway on the page
-4. If it is not starting just run `docker-compose up` again and check the logs
+6. Execute `docker-compose up` again
-5. Open your browser and go to `http://127.0.0.1/` 6You should see the Demo-Store from Composable Frontends
+7. Refresh your Browser now you should see the Demo-Store from Composable Frontends

 ## How to run after set up?
 Just `docker-compose up` (in foreground) or `docker-compose up -d` (in background)